 Individual and Family Health Plans available in Minnesota

-- "Licensed Companies That Sell Individual and Family Health Care Coverage in Minnesota" (PDF: 14.42KB/1 page).
+- "Licensed Companies That Sell Individual and Family Health Care Coverage in Minnesota" (PDF).
 Lists companies that sell in the private market with web links to learn more about the specific plans offered and their cost.

 - Minnesota Comprehensive Health Association.
 This health plan sells health coverage to people who apply for health insurance in the private market but get rejected due to preexisting conditions.